CESNET/metacentrum-user-docs/docs/computing/mount-storages/index.md

 You will need to do several things to make NFSv4 accessible on your Linux desktop:

-- create empty directory as a mount point
-- set up Kerberos support
-- set up/check NFSv4 support in kernel
-- get Kerberos ticket enabling connection
-- install NFSv4 client tools
-- modify the /etc/fstab file
-- start nfs client and remount all volumes
-- get Kerberos ticket to access to data
-- set the system time properly

-!!! note "Superuser is a must"
+!!! note "Administrator access is required"
     You must have root privileges on your local PC.

 ### Create mount points

-You need to create empty directory where the Metacentrum storage NFS volumes will be mounted.
-We recommend directory `/storage` because in this way it is set on MetaCentrum machines.
+You need to create an empty directory where the Metacentrum NFS volumes will be mounted.
+We recommend directory `/storage` because this is what is set on MetaCentrum machines.
 E.g.:

-    mkdir -p /storage/brno12-cerit # -p option means the directory will be created, too, if it does not already exist mkdir /storage/brno2
+    mkdir /storage
+    mkdir /storage/brno12-cerit
+    mkdir /storage/brno2
     mkdir /storage/plzen1
     ...

-You can, of course, choose arbitrary name and placing for the mounting points - just remember to modify the `/etc/fstab` file accordingly.
+You can choose an arbitrary name and location for the mounting points - just remember to modify accordingly the steps described below.

 ### Install Kerberos support

-If your PC does not have Kerberos system support, you need to install it first.
-On Ubuntu use e.g. `apt search` command to check the package.
+If your PC does not have Kerberos system support enabled, you need to install it first.

-    user_123@user_123-ThinkCentre-E93:~$ sudo apt search krb5-config
-    Sorting...
-Done
-    Full Text Search...
-Done
-    krb5-config/bionic,bionic,now 2.6 all [installed,automatic]
-    Configuration files for Kerberos Version 5

-Also search and install `krb5-user` package:

-    user_123@user_123-ThinkCentre-E93:~$ sudo apt search krb5-user
+    apt install krb5-user

 Once Kerberos support is installed, you must create file `/etc/krb5.conf`.
-The easiest way is to copy it simply from some MetaCentrum machine, e.g skirit.ics.muni.cz.
+The easiest way is to copy it simply from a MetaCentrum machine, e.g skirit.ics.muni.cz.

-    $ scp user_123@skirit.ics.muni.cz:/etc/krb5.conf /etc/
+    scp user_123@skirit.ics.muni.cz:/etc/krb5.conf /etc/

-If you are using MIT Kerberos >1.4 or Heimdal >1.3 add following line to the [libdefaults] section in the krb5.conf: `allow_weak_crypto = true`.
-Otherwise, do not change anything.
+Make sure Kerberos is correctly enabled

+    kinit user@META
+    klist

 ### Set up/check NFSv4 support in kernel

-Ubuntu and OpenSuse kernels support NFSv4 as a stanard and you can skip this step.
+Ubuntu and OpenSuse kernels support NFSv4 by default and you can skip this step.
 Otherwise assure the support in the following way:

 **Test of support NFS file system**